Melville Bell Grosvenor

-Melville Bell Grosvenor (November 26, 1901 – April 22, 1982) was the president of the National Geographic Society and editor of The National Geographic Magazine from 1957 to 1967.
+Melville Bell Grosvenor (November 26, 1901 – April 22, 1982) was an American magazine editor who was the president of the National Geographic Society and editor of The National Geographic Magazine from 1957 to 1967.
 He was the grandson of telephone inventor Alexander Graham Bell.

 A photography enthusiast, he increased the size of printed photographs in the magazine, and initiated the practice, that continues to this day, of opening articles with a two-page photo feature.
 He reduced the name of the publication from The National Geographic Magazine to National Geographic.
 Under Grosvenor's tenure, National Geographic also began to branch out from land expeditions to cover investigations into space and the deep sea.

 Grosvenor expanded the scope of the society's operations, branching into the production of documentaries bearing the National Geographic name, which began airing on television.
 Four of these were produced per year.
 Among the features produced during Grosvenor's presidency were documentaries covering the first American expedition to Mount Everest and Jacques Cousteau's underwater exploits.

 Early life

 Grosvenor was born in Washington, D.C., on November 26, 1901.
 His parents were Gilbert Hovey Grosvenor, the first editor of The National Geographic Magazine, and Elsie May (née Bell) Grosvenor, the daughter of Alexander Graham Bell.
 The year following his birth, he was present at the laying of the cornerstone of the National Geographic Society's first building, Hubbard Hall, while in his grandfather's arms.

 In 1919, Grosvenor enrolled in the U.S. Naval Academy.
-On June 8, 1923, he graduated from the Academy with the Class of 1923, which included his lifelong friend, Admiral Arleigh Burke.
+On June 8, 1923, he graduated from the academy with the Class of 1923, which included his lifelong friend, Admiral Arleigh Burke.